solana-labs/solana/docs/src/proposals/scrambled-tx.md

 All in all, the induced latency should be worth as the trade-off to realize these technical breakthroughs.

+Assuming all relevant parties are directed towards their each own profit maximization according to incentives in this proposal, MEV players will compete fully on chain as the new and last battle frontier for any conceivable edges, using the on-chain transaction submission mechanism for smallest latency, which will be introduced in the future.
+This will nullify co-location advantage with highly-staked validators (or first-hand MEV-ing by the validators, exploiting the block-production privilege).

 ### Alternative approch

 #### multiple block producers concurrently.